Qumulo/qumulo-tech-content/source/tutorials/create-virtual-cluster-windows/create-windows-cluster.md

 ---
 # Create a Qumulo File Fabric (QF2) Virtual Cluster on Windows

+(This procedure assumes that you've already downloaded the .ova file.
+If you haven't, go [here](/evaluate/download/vm).)

 In this tutorial, you’ll simulate an on-premises QF2 cluster by using VMware virtual machines (VM) to create four nodes.
 A cluster is a collection of nodes, where an on-premises node is a single hardware chassis (simulated in the tutorial by a VM).
 An on-premises cluster requires a minimum of four nodes because of the way the Qumulo block protection scheme works.

 ## System Requirements